RocheDJ/WeaterTop/README.md

 # Student ID

-# Readme file for Web Development /Programming Joint Assignment Weater Top  (May 2022)
+# Readme file for Programming-Web Development / Joint Assignment "WeatherTop"  (May 2022)

 ## Introduction
 WeatherTop Inc. produce a modular weather station called the WeatherTop 1000.
 This low-cost device takes a set of meteorological readings and displays these on a simple LCD